Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Nuance Dragon Medical One

 Dragon Medical One produces what you say.
-Note quality depends entirely on the clinician's dictation.
-The structure, completeness, and clinical reasoning all come from the clinician.
-The software transcribes accurately.
-Clinicians who dictate well produce good notes.
-Those who dictate in fragments get notes that reflect that.
+Note quality depends entirely on the clinician's dictation: structure, completeness, and clinical reasoning all come from the clinician, not the software.

-The cognitive work stays with the clinician.
-After the visit, the physician must recall the full encounter and construct it in dictation form: subjective findings, assessment, plan, differentials.
-A 2025 systematic review of AI voice-to-text tools in primary care found that transcription accuracy varies across platforms.
-Workflow integration affects how much time is actually recovered.1
+After the visit, the physician must recall and construct the full encounter in dictation form: subjective findings, assessment, plan, differentials.
+A 2025 systematic review found that medical transcription accuracy varies across platforms and that workflow integration affects how much time is actually recovered.¹

 Commure Scribe

-The first value moment occurs right after the clinician clicks End Recording.
-Within seconds, a structured SOAP note appears.
-ICD-10 and CPT codes are already ready.
-Clinicians often report the note catches clinical detail they would have missed or omitted in a manual dictation.
+The first value moment with Commure Scribe occurs right after the clinician clicks End Recording.
+Within seconds, a structured SOAP note appears with suggested ICD-10 and CPT codes ready.
+Clinicians often report the note catches clinical detail they would have missed in a manual dictation.

-A 2025 NEJM AI randomized trial of 238 physicians across 14 specialties at UCLA found that AI scribes reduced documentation time and improved clinician experience.2 The same trial found occasional inaccuracies, most commonly omissions and pronoun errors, with one mild patient safety event reported.
+A 2025 NEJM AI randomized trial of 238 physicians across 14 specialties at UCLA found AI scribes reduced documentation time and improved clinician experience.² The same trial noted occasional inaccuracies, most commonly omissions and pronoun errors, with one mild patient safety event.
 This is why the Capture, Edit, Finalize workflow matters: clinicians always review before finalizing.

 91% of providers report feeling less fatigued after using Commure Scribe.
-Commure Scribe clinician-reported outcomes.
+Commure Scribe clinician-reported outcomes (Appendix A).

 EHR Integration